-For many years now, my favorite form of metal detecting has been Relic hunting.
-Hunting the farm fields in Rural Ohio to be more specific but I’ve also spent some time in the woods relic hunting where long gone sites once where.
-The best way to quickly hunt down potential metal detecting sites is overlaying the oldest maps you can find that show where houses, churches, mills … [Read more...] about Field Hunting – Was It Ever There?
+For many years now, my favorite form of metal detecting has been relic hunting.
+Metal detecting the farm fields in rural Ohio to be more specific but I’ve also spent some time in the woods relic detecting where long gone sites once where.
+The best way to quickly hunt down potential metal detecting sites is overlaying the oldest maps you can find that show where houses, … [Read more...] about Field Hunting – Was It Ever There?

 How to Map Overlay to Find Places to Metal Detect

 The first article was a lot about the pull offs in the fields and if you haven’t read it I highly recommend starting there.
 You can find it HERE (Finding Places to Metal Detect - In Depth - How to Overlay Maps) .
-Over the years I have done a lot of map overlaying, leading me to some great spots to metal detect but overall, my best spots were found by using the methods discussed below that pre-dated the earliest maps.
-It does take more … [Read more...] about How to Find Metal Detecting Sites Without Maps Part 2
+Over the years I have done a lot of map overlaying, leading me to some great spots to metal detect but overall, my best spots were found by using the methods discussed … [Read more...] about How to Find Metal Detecting Sites Without Maps Part 2

 This article is something I have wanted to do for a long time but wasn’t sure how to go about it.
 I knew it would be difficult and before even I started typing here I have about four hours in getting all the pictures together and figuring out exactly how I want to do it to make sure it’s easy to understand.
 I don’t know how well this will work but follow along and I think by … [Read more...] about Finding Places to Metal Detect – In Depth – How to Overlay Maps